4 Sustainable Financial Instruments

 If the investors hold shares in the companies directly, they can use voice.
 Alternatively, if they choose to invest in funds, they can choose funds which commit to exercising voice (in this case, it is the fund that holds the shares in the company directly, not the investor).
 However, one difficulty is that most shareholders have relatively small holdings in their portfolio companies, and therefore do not have enough voting rights to push for change on their own.
 This is why collective engagement – which we discussed in Chapter 3 – can be very important if these ESG engagements are to be successful.

-Of course, the other option for if investors are not happy with a company’s ESG performance is they can simply sell their shares in that company.
+Of course, the other option if investors are not happy with a company’s ESG performance is they can simply sell their shares in that company.
 This is called divestment, or “exit”.
 The problem with exit, however, is that investors are then no longer owners of the company and have no way to influence the company for the better.

 Engagement versus divestment (voice versus exit) is quite a complex balancing act and has been the topic of much recent discussion.
 Watch the video below to learn more about divestment versus engagement.